YahooArchive/mojito/docs/dev_guide/intro/mojito_configuring.rst

 Mojito can be configured at the framework, application, and mojit levels.
 Each level is configured differently, but uses same general file format consisting of JSON or YAML.
+If configuration files exist in both JSON and YAML, Mojito will use the YAML configuration file.

 .. _config_basic-file: